merin86/sink-battleships/README.md

 <img src="docs/images/indicators.jpg">

 ### Game Over
-- When all 10 rounds are completed, the application says the game is over.
+- When all 10 rounds are completed, the final boards are shown and the application says the game is over.
 Number of hits is counted and the winner is announced.
 If user and computer hit the same number of ships, it will be a tie.
+Here, the ships that the user may not have managed to hit are also visible, represented as "@".
 - The user is then asked if they want to play again.

 <img src="docs/images/gameover.jpg">